Rocky Linux vs. CentOS: How Do They Differ?

 • It has the same core team as CentOS.
 They know what CentOS users appreciated from the start and incorporated it in Rocky.

-• Rocky Linux can be slimmed down to a bare minimum system and allocate maximum computing power to business-critical applications.
+• Rocky Linux can be slimmed down to a bare minimum system, allocating maximum computing power to business-critical applications.

 • Rocky Linux is fully compatible with RHEL.

-• Being open-source ensures that the OS is free and community-developed, which benefits all users.
+• Being open source ensures the OS is free and community-developed, benefiting all users.

 Cons